mziccard/node-timsort/README.md

 by Tim Peters for Python's lists (code [here](http://svn.python.org/projects/python/trunk/Objects/listobject.c)).
 TimSort has been also adopted in Java starting from version 7.

+## Acknowledgments

+- @novacrazy: ported the module to ES6/ES7 and made it available via bower
+- @kasperisager: implemented faster lexicographic comparison of small integers

 ## Usage

 Install the package with npm: